ILAE BRITISH BRANCH

 After Neurology training in Germany Beate obtained subspecialty training in Clinical Neurophysiology and Epilepsy at the Cleveland Clinic, where she held a faculty position 2003 – 2008 when she joined UCL and the National Hospital of Neurology and Neurosurgery in London.

-Neurology and Neurosurgery in London specialising on epilepsy and neurological sleep disorders.
+Dr Sofia Eriksson is a consultant neurologist and honorary clinical associate Professor at the National Hospital for Neurology and Neurosurgery in London specialising on epilepsy and neurological sleep disorders.
 She started her medical career in Göteborg, Sweden, before joining the Department of Clinical and Experimental Epilepsy (DCEE) in London in 1998 as part of her PhD.
 She was awarded her PhD in 2003 after which she did a post doc in the DCEE.

 Her initial research focused on brain malformations and epilepsy and her current research interests focus on the relationship between sleep, sleep disorders and other neurological conditions.